Clobazam: Chemistry

 Clobazam is a 1,5-benzodiazepine, meaning that its diazepine ring has nitrogen atoms at the 1 and 5 positions (instead of the usual 1 and 4).

-It is not soluble in water and is available in oral form only.

 History

-Clobazam was discovered at the Maestretti Research Laboratories in Milan and was first published in 1969; Maestretti was acquired by Roussel Uclaf which became part of Sanofi.
+Clobazam was discovered at the Maestretti Research Laboratories in Milan in the year 1969.
+Maestretti was acquired by Roussel Uclaf which became part of Sanofi.

+Society and culture

+Legal status

+Internationally, clobazam is a federally controlled Schedule IV Psychotropic Substance with potential for abuse, addiction, and severe withdrawal if stopped abruptly.